Kevin Morris (American football)

 Kevin Morris (born c.
 1962) is an American football coach and former player.
-He is was most recently the offensive coordinator at the University of Pennsylvania.
+He was most recently the offensive coordinator at the University of Pennsylvania.
 He was formerly the head football coach at the University of Massachusetts Amherst, a position he held from 2009 through November 21, 2011.
 Morris served as the head football coach at Worcester Polytechnic Institute from 1993 to 1998.